freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-basic-css/66ed8fa2f45ce3ece4053eab.md

 #### --text--

-What statement is TRUE about `block` elements?
+What statement is TRUE about block-level elements?

 #### --distractors--

-Blockline elements don't start on new lines.
+Block-level elements don't start on new lines.

 ---

-Blockline elements only takes up as much as it needs.
+Block-level elements only takes up as much as it needs.

 ---

-Blockline elements come with no margin.
+Block-level elements come with no margin.

 #### --answer--

-Blockline elements start on a new line with margin before and after the element.
+Block-level elements start on a new line with margin before and after the element.

 ### --question--